rc1/less/README.md

 Modifications
 ------------

-Added a directory watch command to allows less to watch a folder.
+Added a directory watch command to allowing less to watch a folder.
 Any addition of or changes to .less files in the watched directory will be compiled automagically.

 In terminal: